Chapter Sixty Five

 Chloe, “I don't want to have to tweet ten times a day.
 It's not like I'm the kind of model who is going to this party and dating that celebrity, or that I have opinions on animal rights and politics.”

 Amaya, “Your fans could give crap about that stuff.
-I will tweet for you.
 They want to know what fashions you have discovered, what kinds of makeup and accessories you are into.
 Where you are now, for instance, I could tweet for hours on the things we have done in Kyoto.
 We will think over Twitter and the others.
 For now, Daphne and I will send the pictures we have on our phones from Koyasan, you can text in your comments about visiting the priests, meditation, the vegetarian food.
 Quit gawking, write down some stuff while we send the photos, I do not intend to spend my life posting your life.”

 We send all the best photos from our visit to Koyasan, we even have pictures with the priests talking to Chloe, she looks adorably devastating in her robe.

 Amaya, acting on Chloe's behalf, reminds Katsumi and Mayumi that Chloe's comments should not be edited in any way.
 We also made sure we have access to the page as administrators in case we want to take down or add things.
 Amaya visited Tumblr, didn't see the point.
 We aren't marketing Chloe, she has nothing to sell, no brands, she is not compensated to recommend anything.
 That's another thing Amaya makes sure Katsumi has plastered on the site.
 Any product Chloe talks about is from her experience, she isn't on anyone's payroll when she says she likes OPI polishes, and there is to be no advertising connected to it.
 Facebook puts up enough of its own junk.
-Yes, Chloe models to sell some designer’s threads, but there is clear separation between a photo shoot for a magazine and Chloe’s saying she likes some color of nail polish.
+Yes, Chloe models to sell some designer’s threads, but there is clear separation between a photo shoot for a magazine and Chloe’s saying she likes this or that color of nail polish.
 The designer is paying her, OPI doesn’t.

 The whole business is of less interest to Chloe than it is Amaya.
 Chloe is a perfect vehicle for clothes and makeup, but she doesn't have any strong feeling about it.
 Amaya is all about fashion, makeup and accessorizing.
 Chloe is delighted not to fool with it, Amaya is delighted to fool with it.
 Despite her faux-arrogance, Amaya doesn't want the fashion comments credited to her, she is content to let them come from Chloe even though she creates the whole thing.